Logeshwaran259/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: A Harini Shamlin
+Developed by: logeshwaran s
-RegisterNumber:  212220040040
+RegisterNumber:  212220040081
 ##program##

 import pandas as pd